scientific-python/blog.scientific-python.org/content/posts/awkward/rewriting-gpu-kernels-cuda-compute/index.md

 `segmented_reduce` performs one reduction per segment, and `offsets[:-1]` and `offsets[1:]` hand it the start and end of each sublist directly.
 No CUDA C++, no synchronization, no scratch buffers: the library handles all of it.

 Awkward's user-facing API is unchanged.
 Underneath, 2.10.0 routes **106 of its 133 GPU kernels (80%)** through `cuda.compute`, up from none in 2.8.11.
 Every reduction and the sort now run through it with no hand-written implementation remaining.
 The 27 still in CUDA C++ handle structural work like jagged indexing, padding, and validity checks.
 Their control flow depends on the ragged layout itself, which fits the segmented primitives less naturally.
 That migration is ongoing.
-Counting only code that must actually be maintained, hand-written CUDA C++ fell from **8,288 lines to 2,170, a 74% reduction**.
+Counting only code that must actually be maintained, the switch to `cuda.compute` has so far cut hand-written CUDA C++ from **8,288 lines to 2,170 — a 74% reduction**.

 ## 2. The abstraction made it faster